Fusion (semi)rings arising from quantum groups: Free fusion semirings

 \subsection{Characterization of free fusion rings}

 In order to state and prove our main result, let us give some details conerning the construction of the free fusion semiring $\RR$ introduced in \cite[Sec 6.4]{freslon2013representation}.
-Starting with a category of noncrossing partitions $\CC$, we form the set $S(\CC)$ of equivalence classes of one-block projective noncrossing partitions.
-This set is endowed with the \emph{conjugation map} $[p]\mapsto \overline{[p]} = [\overline{p}]$ and with the \emph{fusion operation} $([p], [q])\mapsto [p]\ast[q]$ of Definition \ref{de:fusion}.
-We then build out the \emph{free fusion semiring} associated to $(S(\CC), -, \ast)$ as in the introduction and denote it $(\RR, \oplus, \otimes)$.
-The goal of this section is to understand the link between this fusion semiring and the fusion semiring of the associated easy quantum group.
-More precisely, we will be interested in the natural map
+Starting with a category of noncrossing partitions $\CC$, we form the set $S(\CC)$ of equivalence classes of one-block projective partitions.
+This set is endowed with the \emph{conjugation map}